fieldtrip/website/workshop/toolkit2016.md

     cd D:\toolkit\data

 The restoredefaultpath command clears your path, keeping only the official MATLAB toolboxes.
-The addpath(pwd) statement adds the present working directory, i.e. the directory containing the fieldtrip main functions.
+The addpath(pwd) statement adds the present working directory, i.e. the directory containing the FieldTrip main functions.
 The ft_defaults command ensures that all required subdirectories are added to the path.

 {% include markup/danger %}
 In general, please do NOT use the graphical path management tool from MATLAB.
 In this hands-on session we'll manage the path from the command line, but in general you are much better off using the startup.m file than the path GUI.

-Furthermore, please do NOT add fieldtrip with all subdirectories, subdirectories will be added automatically when needed, and only when needed (see this [FAQ](/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path)).
+Furthermore, please do NOT add FieldTrip with all subdirectories, subdirectories will be added automatically when needed, and only when needed (see this [FAQ](/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path)).
 {% include markup/end %}